 Take a deep dive into the intricate connection between breath, movement, and awareness.
 No music, no expectations, just you, your practice and the movement of your breath.

-An introduction to the primary series at an accessible and exploratory pace.
-Gain strength and flexibility moving through the basic concepts of breathing, bandhas (energy locks), asana (postures), and vinyasa.
+A place to begin.
+Or begin again.
+An introduction to yoga at an accessible and exploratory pace.
+Gain strength and flexibility moving through the basic concepts of breathing, postures and vinyasa.

 Undo the stresses of daily life and restore your mind and body to their more natural, uncluttered state.
 Slow moving, deep stretching.
 Awareness of breath and mindfulness of being are key elements in this one.
 Mostly seated postures.